mirix/approaches-to-diarisation/README.md

 If you use ECAPA-TDNN instead of TitaNet, you will not need NeMo and the script should also work with a more recent Python version.

-The 22 samples used contain 1-3 speakers and UMAP and HDBSCAN parametres have been calibrated accordingly, but, in principle, this procedure should support any undetermined number of speakers.
+The 40 (22 public + 18 confidential) samples used contain 1-3 speakers and UMAP and HDBSCAN parametres have been calibrated accordingly, but, in principle, this procedure should support any undetermined number of speakers.
 Heuristics or ML may be required in the future in order to guess the ideal parameter set for each sample (TODO).

-This procedure (work in progress) yields better results than anything else I had tried at the time of this writing.
-Please, feel free to fork and contribute.